solana-labs/solana/docs/src/validator/best-practices/operations.md

 sidebar_label: General Operations
 ---

-After you have successfully gotten a [validator running on testnet](../get-started/setup-a-validator.md) (or another cluster of your choice), you will want to become familiar with how to operate your validator on a day-to-day basis.
-During daily operations, you will be [monitoring your server](./monitoring.md), updating software regularly (both the Solana validator software and operating system packages), and managing your stake account and identity account.
+After you have successfully setup and started a [validator on testnet](../get-started/setup-a-validator.md) (or another cluster of your choice), you will want to become familiar with how to operate your validator on a day-to-day basis.
+During daily operations, you will be [monitoring your server](./monitoring.md), updating software regularly (both the Solana validator software and operating system packages), and managing your vote account and identity account.

 All of these skills are critical to practice.
 Maximizing your validator uptime is an important part of being a good operator.